Prithvi45/React-Django-Blog-Application/README.md

 ```

 After executing above commands , check django development server running on http://127.0.0.1:8080/api/

-Here we are done with backend part , lets go to React App
+Here we are done with backend part, lets go to React App

 Navigate to  React-Django-Blog-Application/React-UI-Application/blogapplication from NodeJs terminal and execute below command to start our react project